 SpectraLOCK from Laticrete is one popular brand.
 Epoxy grout is more expensive and can be tricky to mix.

-Is It Easy To Apply Grout Sealer?
+Is It Easy to Apply Grout Sealer?

-Best Way To Apply: Brush vs. Roller vs. Spray
+Best Way to Apply: Brush vs. Roller vs. Spray

 |Brush On||Roller||Spray On|

 |Basics||The sealer itself is milky in appearance and is applied directly to the grout itself with a brush tip.
 Avoid getting the grout sealer on the tile itself, though a bit does not really matter.||Rollers allow you to keep moving down the tile seam line, with little or no reapplication efforts.||Dread the idea of laboriously following the grout lines with an applicator tip?
 Then, just spray it on.
-The theory behind spray-on sealers is that sealer fluids soak into porous materials (i.e., sanded grout) but not into smooth surfaces (i.e., the glazed surface of ceramic or porcelain tile).
-So, even though sealer will end up on the glazed surface, it should wear off over time--in theory.|
+The theory behind spray-on sealers is that sealer fluids soak into porous materials (sanded grout) but not into smooth surfaces (the glazed surface of ceramic or porcelain tile).
+So, even though sealer will end up on the glazed surface, it should wear off over time, in theory.|

-|Easy or Hard?||The brush applicator is difficult to use because sealer doesn't feed smoothly into the brush and sometimes requires you to go back and reapply in dry areas where sealer failed to apply.||Rollers are not perfect, but they are better than brushes.
-Sealer remains relatively close to the seam line without slopping too far over onto the tile surface.||You pay the price for this convenience because you have more tile surface cleaning later on.|
+|Easy or Hard?||Hard.
+The brush applicator is difficult to use because the sealer doesn't feed smoothly into the brush and sometimes requires you to go back and reapply in dry areas where sealer failed to apply.||Easy.
+Rollers are not perfect, but they are better than brushes.
+The sealer remains relatively close to the seam line without slopping too far over onto the tile surface.||Easy at first, hard later.
+You pay the price for this convenience because you have more tile surface cleaning later on.|

 |Buy On Amazon:||Homax Grout One Step Spray Grout Sealer|